gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Dylan Cali](https://github.com/calid).

-### Support for exclude information in Ivy publishing
+### Published Ivy descriptor files include configured exclusions

 The Ivy descriptor file generated by the ['ivy-publish'](userguide/publishing_ivy.html) plugin now includes dependency exclude information.
 Exclusions configured in your Gradle build script on project or external module dependencies will be included in the published _ivy.xml_ file.

 This feature was contributed by [Eike Kohnert](https://github.com/andrena-eike-kohnert).

-### Support for Twirl source sets to use Java default imports
+### Configure Twirl source sets to use Java default imports

 Previously, when compiling Twirl source sets, Gradle would assume that Scala default imports should be used.
 A developer can now specify that Java default imports should be used when compiling a Twirl source set.